interstar/cardigan-bay/README.md

 * Pages are stored as simple text files in the file system
 * Assume [git](https://git-scm.com/) for managing page history / version control, rather than writing our own.
 * We capture information about the collection of pages in a [Core.Logic](https://github.com/clojure/core.logic) database.
 And, as much as possible, use core.logic logic programming to query and reason about it.
 Eg. to find broken links, orphaned pages etc.
-* As a Clojure program, the wiki engine runs on the Java Virtual Machine and can be distributed as n [UberJAR](https://stackoverflow.com/questions/11947037/what-is-an-uber-jar) file, without the need for potential users to install or understand any dependencies.
+* As a Clojure program, the wiki engine runs on the Java Virtual Machine and can be distributed as an [UberJAR](https://stackoverflow.com/questions/11947037/what-is-an-uber-jar) file, without the need for potential users to install or understand any dependencies.

 ## Getting Started.